MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/support-matrix.md

   - D365Outlook
 ---

-## Support matrix for  Dynamics 365 App for Outlook
+## Supported setup for Dynamics 365 App for Outlook

+The following are the supported envioments to use Dynamics 365 App for Outlook.

 **Dynamics 365 and Microsoft Exchange Online**